Catalog Files and Digital Signatures

 Similarly, changes to a device's hardware or firmware require a revised device ID value so that the system can detect the updated device and install the correct driver.
 Because the revised device ID value must appear in the INF file, you must either resubmit the package to WHQL for a new signature or generate a new Authenticode signature for the driver package.
 You must do this even if the driver binaries do not change.

 The CatalogFile directive in the INF Version section of the driver's INF file specifies the name of the catalog file for the driver package.
 During driver installation, the operating system uses the CatalogFile directive to identify and validate the catalog file.
-The system copies the catalog file to the %SystemRoot%\CatRoot directory and the INF file to the %SystemRoot%\Inf directory.
+The system installs the catalog file to the CatRoot directory under the system directory returned by GetSystemDirectory, e.g. %SystemRoot%\System32\CatRoot.
+Note that catalog files should not be added to or removed from that directory manually.
+For driver packages, the catalog file will be automatically installed to the CatRoot when the driver package is staged to the Driver Store and will be automatically uninstalled from the CatRoot when the driver package is removed from the Driver Store.
+If you need to install a catalog file to the CatRoot for reasons outside of a driver package, see Installing a Catalog File by using SignTool and Installing a Catalog File by using CryptCATAdminAddCatalog.

 Guidelines for Catalog Files